brothers-DAO/bro-dex/README.md

 ### `wrapper` module

 Module intended to be used by end-user or frontends.
 It provides high level functions, like GTC, FOK, IOC, Post-Only.
-It manages properly the risks, and the
+It schedules and organizes "core calls" according to the user's choices and limits (Order type, Price).
+It guarantees that the best possible choice are done at "mining time".

 ![Bro DEX Overview](/docs/bro-dex-overview.svg)